 Nabors Industries versus peers and the industry

-What Nabors Industries’ stock price movement tells us
+What does Nabors Industries’ stock price movement tell us?

 Nabors Industries’ moving averages